 The Building Solar score was the most heavily weighted component of Sun Number scores.
 This score represented how suitable your roof is for solar panels, considering factors such as its size, orientation, pitch, and shading.

-A higher score in this category would indicated that your roof can support solar panels in a way that captures sufficient direct sunlight throughout the day and year, making the investment in solar panels worth it.
+A higher score in this category would indicate that your roof can support solar panels in a way that captures sufficient direct sunlight throughout the day and year, making the investment in solar panels worth it.
 Sun Number used 3D imagery to assess a roof and determine this part of the score.

 The ideal roof for solar panels in the U.S. is a south-facing roof with no shade, a high square footage, and an angle that aligns with the latitude of the home’s location.
 Yet it’s rare for a roof to meet all of these criteria perfectly, and a less-than-perfect score wouldn’t mean your home is unsuitable for solar panels.